StaPH-B/docker-builds/mummer/4.0.0/README.md

 ```
 Better documentation can be found at [https://github.com/mummer4/mummer](https://github.com/mummer4/mummer)

-A tutorial can be fount at [https://mummer4.github.io/tutorial/tutorial.html](https://mummer4.github.io/tutorial/tutorial.html)
+A tutorial can be found at [https://mummer4.github.io/tutorial/tutorial.html](https://mummer4.github.io/tutorial/tutorial.html)

 And the manual can be found at [http://mummer.sourceforge.net/manual/](http://mummer.sourceforge.net/manual/)